-- Children contribute in the termly SEN meeting. - Children with EHCP plans contribute to the Annual Review. - School council meetings where each class in KS1/2 are represented, allow the children to discuss school matters. - Pupil opinion is gathered termly from intervention groups, as well as through the school council, termly reports and annual questionnaires. - The mountain model is used to allow for self-assessment and pupil voice to be recorded - Children are encouraged to complete the weekly homework sheet.
+- Children contribute in the termly SEN meeting. - Children with EHCP plans contribute to the Annual Review. - School council meetings where each class in KS1/2 are represented, allow the children to discuss school matters. - Pupil opinion is gathered termly from intervention groups, as well as through the school council, termly reports and annual questionnaires. - Self-assessment and pupil voice is recorded in class. - Children are encouraged to complete the weekly homework sheet.